 I used to never buy celery.
 Even if a recipe called for it.
 When I would buy it, I would use like maybe one stalk, freeze the leftovers and never use them.
 Same thing with scallions.
 When I use my recipe card stash to meal plan, I can choose meals that have ingredients in common, which is easy to do because the ingredients lists for each meal are all right there!
 I can buy in bulk and throw away less food.
 Sounds like a win to me!

 When I make a new meal that I like, I have a tendency to make it until I’m sick of it.
 Putting the recipe in my box helps me change up what we eat on a weekly basis: I pick a meal from the “Poultry” section, grab card from “Beef,” grab another card from “Vegetarian.”
 You get the idea.
 Otherwise I’m pretty sure we would be eating some type of chicken probably every night.

 I love recipe books, I really do.
 But I don’t love storing them in my kitchen, which is small.
 There isn’t a place where they all fit well, so they ended up taking up some of the valuable real estate in my cupboard.
 But not anymore!
 My beloved recipe cards save the day again by keeping everything neat, tidy and compact.

 5) TO GIVE YOUR KITCHEN CHARACTER

-That’s right, you heard me.
-If after reading this post you’re thinking recipe cards might be the next addition to your kitchen, you’re in luck!
-You can download one of the recipe card designs I created (the one in the photo below) as a freebie from me to you, and you can purchase the whole bundle in my Etsy Shop.
+You can download one of the recipe card designs I created as a freebie from me to you as a bonus for subscribing to my email newsletter, or you can purchase the whole bundle in my Etsy Shop!

 P.S.
 DISCLOSURE: This post may contains affiliate links, meaning I will receive a small commission on products purchased through these links at no extra cost to you.
 Please see my FAQs and disclosure policy for more information.
 Thank you for your support :)